scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Pressing OK in the character info dlg would often destroy the font's encoding event when it should not have.
     -   Was generating bad kerning tables for mac FONDs.
-    -   Jim Killock reminds me that there was no way for fontforge to read kerning data from a mac FOND.
+    -   Jim Killock reminds me that there was no way for websharpstudios to read kerning data from a mac FOND.
 File-\>Merge Kern Data will now accept a mac resource file.